OctoPrint/plugins.octoprint.org/_plugins/tplinksmartplug.md

 # TP-Link Smartplug

+***Warning***: Recent firmware version 1.1.0 for the HS100, HS110 have been reported to break the capability of this plugin to communicate with kasa devices.
+There is nothing that I can do to resolve this issue until the communication protocol is reverse engineered again.

 Work inspired by [OctoPrint-PSUControl](https://github.com/kantlivelong/OctoPrint-PSUControl) and [TP-Link WiFi SmartPlug Client](https://github.com/softScheck/tplink-smartplug), this plugin controls a TP-Link Smartplug via OctoPrint's nav bar.

 ## Screenshots